BenjaminPelletier/CarND-Traffic-Sign-Classifier-Project/README.md

 [image5]: ./export/signs.png "Five traffic signs"
 [image6]: ./export/predictions.png "Prediction results"
 [image7]: ./export/top5predictions.png "Top 5 predictions"
+[image8]: ./export/conv1.png "Response of first conv layer"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

 You're reading it!
 Here is a link to my [project code](https://github.com/BenjaminPelletier/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb) and the [rendered output](https://github.com/BenjaminPelletier/CarND-Traffic-Sign-Classifier-Project/blob/master/export/Traffic_Sign_Classifier.html).

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set.
+#### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the pandas library to calculate summary statistics of the traffic signs data set: